ahmad-taie/infodens/README.md

 [Input]

 # Functions as above
-input file : sentences.train
+train file : sentences.train

-# Specifies the path for the file containing the class labels/ values.
+# Specifies the path for the file containing the train class labels/values.
 # Each line gives the label to the corresponding input sentence
-input classes:  data/testSentClasses2.txt
+train classes:  data/testSentClasses2.txt

 # Those two files need to be both specified for a test run.
 test file : sentences.test